devid5111/data_structure_with_c/README.md

 Bash
 cd data_structure_with_c
-Compile and run (Example: Linear Search):
+Compile and run (Example: Deque):

 Bash
-gcc linear_search.C -o linear_search
+gcc deque.C -o deque
-./linear_search
+./deque
 (Note: Pre-compiled .exe files are also available in the repository for Windows users).